Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 By analyzing leverage values, analysts can identify individual data points that have a strong influence on the model's results.

 ##### Simplifies calculations

+ It provides a way to calculate predicted values directly from the observed data, without needing to re-compute the regression coefficients each time.